The Burden of Care, an Often Overlooked Impact of the Pandemic on Women

 1. Relationship

-If one spends 5 hours on average on domestic care work over and above one’s full-time job, there is very little time available for having a fulfilling relationship, including sex life.
-In fact, the stress might result in a person always being upset, short-tempered and distant with their partner, creating tension in their relationship.
+If one spends 5 hours on average on domestic care work over and above one’s full-time job, there is very little time available for having a fulfilling relationship, including a sex life.
+The stress might result in a person always being upset, short-tempered and distant with their partner, creating tension in their relationship.
 The impact of the pandemic on women can well extend to their most intimate relationships.

 Related Reading: Giving Too Much In A Relationship?
 How Much To Give Of Yourself